- X-Ray UV and IR

 Still life with two sunflowers (F 376 JH 1331) is painted over a portrait of a man wearing a straw hat.
 (Most likely a self-portrait).

-shows a shepherd with his flock underneath, as does Two baskets of potatoes (F 107 JH 933) also a Nuenen completed work in 1885.
-In fact, this painting additionally reveals a woman at the spinning wheel underneath.
+Cottage at nightfall (‘La Chaumière’) (F 83 JH 777) Painted in Nuenen 1885 shows a shepherd with his flock underneath, as does Two baskets of potatoes (F 107 JH 933); also, a Nuenen completed work in 1885.
+This painting additionally reveals a woman at the spinning wheel underneath.

 Glass with Yellow Rose (F 218 JH II44) is painted over a plaster study… to name just a few.

-Over the past decade, a number of studies have been carried out by chemists and scientists to determine the degradation and instability of the pigments cadmium yellow, chrome yellow, red lake, and other colors used by Van Gogh.
-Vincent used his favorite color yellow in many of his paintings, and would employ three different pigments; chrome yellow, yellow ocher, and cadmium yellow.
-Chrome yellow contained sulfate groups, and as such were susceptible to discoloration by turning a brownish green when exposed to light.
-We can see this occurring in the Sunflowers series, (and possibly the thatched roof of the painting in question).
+In many of his paintings, Vincent used his favorite color, yellow, and would employ three different pigments; chrome yellow, yellow ocher, and cadmium yellow; Chrome yellow contained sulfate groups, and was susceptible to discoloration by turning a brownish-green when exposed to light.
+We can see this occurring in the Sunflowers series (and possibly the thatched roof of the painting in question).